danihodovic/.dotfiles/distro-notes.md

 # Debian
 Compared to Ubuntu and Linux Mint, Debian is **very** barebones.
-Aside from missing firmware, a lot of essential packages, such as  `keyboard-configuration` and `python-software-properties` (package that enables `apt-add repository`) are not installed by default.
+Aside from missing firmware, a lot of essential packages, such as  `keyboard-configuration` and `software-properties-common` (package that enables `apt-add repository`) are not installed by default.

 Debian has a million different versions of the OS to install.
 If you want a recovery live-usb you probably